Grace-Kan/Meal-Tracker/README.md

 - As a user I want to be able to load my meals of the week from file

 #Phase 4: Task 2
-bread was added to breakfast of Monday's log
+food was added to breakfast of Monday's log on Thu Mar 31 16:21:58 PDT 2022

-Egg sandwich was added to lunch of Monday's log

-steak was added to dinner of Monday's log
+eggs was added to breakfast of Monday's log on Thu Mar 31 16:22:04 PDT 2022

-Egg sandwich was removed from lunch of Monday's log
+food was removed from breakfast of Monday's log on Thu Mar 31 16:22:11 PDT 2022

 #Phase 4: Task 3